 2 If this is impossible or impractical, it shall use a means of payment which carries no or only low credit and liquidity risks.
-The central securities depository shall minimise these risks and monitor them on an ongoing basis.
+It shall minimise these risks and monitor them on an ongoing basis.

 Art.
-66 Capital and risk diversification
+66 Capital adequacy and risk diversification